 If your car isn’t looking as new as it once did, it might be time for a new paint job.
 Getting a professional paint job can increase the value of your vehicle and make it look brand-new again.

 However, you need to think about the price you will pay.
-How much does it cost to paint a car?
-There are several factors involved.
+So, how much does it cost to paint a car?

 Professional Paint Job vs DIY